Caravaggio and the Baroque Palette

 Technique of Overlapping and Detailing

 Caravaggio’s unique method of constructing his paintings involved executing figures as a whole, starting from the background and then adding foreground elements.
 This technique resulted in an overlap of elements, such as hair over foreheads or arms under sleeves.
-His rapid final drafts often merged with the initial sketches, with occasional egg tempera highlights added atop fresh oil layers.
+His rapid final drafts often merged with the initial sketches, with occasional egg tempera highlights added on top of fresh oil layers.
 Despite the energetic brushwork, Caravaggio maintained an extraordinary attention to detail, often using a very thin brush for finer elements.

 Madonna dei Pellegrini, Michelangelo Merisi da Caravaggio, c.
 1604-1606